St Joseph's School - A Catholic Voluntary Academy

 Design and Technology at St Joseph’s instils qualities such as curiosity, enquiry and determination.
 Pupils are inspired, engaged and excited through carrying out a range of effective research and design tasks prior to production of products.
 Students thrive in learning how to work both independently and collaboratively to gain an in-depth understanding of the creative and problem-solving process.
 The sense of achievement after creating a tangible product fills our pupils with pride and boosts self-esteem.

-In order to promote the combination of the areas above, we also hold whole school STEM themed days alongside our regular D&T lessons.
-Please see our curriculum portfolio for further information.
 St Joseph’s pupils will learn about cooking, food and nutrition, ensuring that they acquire the fundamental life skills in order to be able to feed themselves healthily and independently.
 We consider where food comes from, therefore making connections with their geographical and scientific knowledge.
 We want to equip them with not only the minimum statutory requirements of the Design and Technology National Curriculum but to prepare them for the opportunities, responsibilities and experiences of later life.

-Design and Technology Implementation
+Implementation - Design and Technology

 At St Joseph’s, D&T is taught in every year group, ensuring all children access all areas of the Design and Technology Curriculum.